Salzwedel: Cuisine

 The delicacies of the town are Baumkuchen, Salzwedeler (Altmärker) Wedding-Soup and Tiegelbraten (mutton).

+Institution

+The Nicolaus Gercken Family Foundation is located in the city of Salzwedel.

 Transport

 Salzwedel is accessed by route 71 (north to south) and 248 (west to east).
 Access to the nearest autobahn is A39 which is 59 km away in Wolfsburg, the A250 is 80.9 km away in Lüneburg, the A24 in Dreieck and the A241 is 81.4 km away.

 Salzwedel station is on the Stendal–Uelzen railway, part of the America Line (Amerikalinie), which was restored in the 1990s linking Berlin and Bremen.
 The line connects Stendal and Uelzen.
 Other stations are in Wittenberge near Arendsee and in Oebisfelde.